What is asset performance management (APM)?

 How long does an APM pilot typically take?

-What industries benefit most from AI asset performance management?
+What industries benefit most from asset performance management (APM)?

-Industries where unplanned asset downtime is most costly benefit most from AI APM: Oil & Gas, Manufacturing, Utilities, Civil Infrastructure, and Construction.
-PETRAN is deployed across all five verticals.
+Industries where unplanned asset downtime is most costly benefit most from AI APM.
+Ombrulla’s [manufacturing, oil and gas](https://ombrulla.com/industries), [utilities](https://ombrulla.com/industries/oil-and-gas), [infrastructure](https://ombrulla.com/industries/infrastructure), and [automotive](https://ombrulla.com/industries/automotive) solutions are deployed across all these verticals to predict failures and raise reliability.

 How does AI APM reduce alert fatigue in real-time monitoring?